SAP/ui5-tooling/docs/pages/Configuration.md

 List of modules declared as glob patterns (resource name patterns) that should be excluded from resource minification.
 A pattern ending with a slash `/` will, similarly to the use of a single `*` or double `**` asterisk, denote an arbitrary number of characters or folder names.
 Re-includes should be marked with a leading exclamation mark `!`.
 The order of filters is relevant; a later inclusion overrides an earlier exclusion, and vice versa.

 Note that patterns are always applied relative to the project's virtual source directory `/resources/`.
-Re-includes must start with the project's namespace.

 ## Server Configuration